-Ritter is a member of the American Health Lawyer’s Association, the Arkansas Association of Defense Counsel and the Defense Research Institute, as well as the Benton and Washington County Bar Associations.
-Ritter is also a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.
+Ritter is a member of the Arkansas Association of Defense Counsel, the Defense Research Institute (comprehensive trade industry group for medical malpractice, nursing home litigation and other practice areas), and the Long Term Care Risk Forum.
+He is a member of the Benton and Washington County Bar Associations.
+Ritter is a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.

-Ritter graduated with high honors from the University of Arkansas School of Law in Fayetteville.
+Ritter graduated with high honors in the top ten of his class from the University of Arkansas School of Law in Fayetteville.
 He was a member of the Arkansas Law Review and published his comment, “Economic Loss Rule in Arkansas: Everyone Else Has It, Why Don’t We?”

 Ritter was born and raised in Jonesboro, Arkansas.
 In high school, he ran track and was Arkansas’ 800-meter champion.
 While earning his degree in Business Management with a minor in Mathematics at Lyon College, Ritter served as President of the Kappa Sigma Fraternity, Chairman for the Interfraternity Council and captain of the cross country team.
 Ritter enjoys golfing, playing tennis, cycling, mountain biking and volunteering in his free time.